 "Oral candidiasis (aka oral thrush) occurs when there is an overgrowth of candida albicans in your mouth," Dr. Damask says.

 Most often, candida fungus resides in your mouth without causing any complications, according to the Mayo Clinic.
-But sometimes bad microbes can outbalance good ones, and this can allow candida to accumulate.
+But sometimes a microbe imbalance can allow candida to accumulate.

 Symptoms typically involve characteristically creamy white lesions that have a cottage cheese-like appearance along with a burning sensation or soreness in the tongue and inside of the cheeks, Dr. Damask says.
 "Sometimes [this soreness] can be so severe that it can affect eating and swallowing," she adds.